 Here are the steps to retrieve a Metafield’s value on a Shopify page:

-Step – 1: Create a Meta Field
+First Step: Create a Meta Field

-Step – 2: Click on “Add Definition”
+Step 2: Click on “Add Definition”

-- Click on “Select Types“
+- Click on “Select Types.“

 - Then, select your “Metaobjects.”

-Step – 3: You will get your created metaobject’s list in References.
+Step 3: You will get your created metaobject’s list in References.

 - Select your Objects